ClementTsang/bottom/.github/ISSUE_TEMPLATE/question_template.md

 ### Question

 _What do you want to ask in regards to this project?
-Note if there is an issue/something you feel is a bug, please use the appropriate templates._
+Note that if this is a feature request or a bug/issue report, please use the appropriate templates instead._